-- 12.5.10 To manage the potential impact on controlled waters, the pre-construction ground investigation for the Proposed Development will include installation of monitoring wells with targeted response zones, groundwater level monitoring and chemical testing to determine the presence of any contaminants in groundwater. - 12.5.11 The management measures implemented through the CEMP will minimise the risk of any contaminated surface water runoff from the Site during the site preparation, earthworks and construction phase so that it does not have a detrimental effect on the receiving watercourse and the underlying aquifers.
-The surface water runoff will be controlled using appropriate drainage measures and segregating uncontaminated surface water from any process effluent streams, as well as impermeable surfacing to minimise infiltration into the ground This will minimise the potential for potential contaminants to migrate to controlled waters. - 12.5.12 If dewatering of the Site is required during the construction phase a permit from the Environment Agency to discharge to surface water or a consent to discharge to foul sewer will be obtained, and arrangements will be made to store any waters collected during dewatering to determine whether contamination is present before deciding on where to discharge the waters. - 12.5.13 A piled foundation is proposed for the Proposed Development.
+- 12.5.10 To manage the potential impact on controlled waters, groundwater monitoring wells have been installed in targeted response zones.
+Groundwater level monitoring and chemical testing has been undertaken to determine the presence of any contaminants in groundwater. - 12.5.11 The management measures implemented through the CEMP will minimise the risk of any contaminated surface water runoff from the Site during the site preparation, earthworks and construction phase so that it does not have a detrimental effect on the receiving watercourse and the underlying aquifers.
+The surface water runoff will be controlled using appropriate drainage measures and segregating uncontaminated surface water from any potentially polluted waters, as well as impermeable surfacing to minimise infiltration into the ground where necessary.
+This will minimise the likelihood for potential contaminants to migrate to controlled waters. - 12.5.12 If dewatering of the Site is required during the construction phase of the Proposed Development a permit from the Environment Agency to discharge to surface water or a consent to discharge to foul sewer will need to be obtained, and arrangements will need to be made to store any waters collected during dewatering to determine whether contamination is present before deciding on where to discharge the waters.
+Dewatering of an excavation may be undertaken without a permit subject to complying with conditions set out in the Environment Agency Regulatory Position Statement 'Temporary dewatering from excavations to surface water' (2018).

+- 12.5.13 A piled foundation is proposed for the Proposed Development.
 Therefore, a piling risk assessment will be undertaken in accordance with Environment Agency guidance.
-This will be used to establish the means of mitigating any risks of causing new pollutant linkages and/ or worsening existing ones with respect to risks to controlled waters at the construction stage.
+This will be used to establish the means of mitigating any risks of causing new pollutant linkages and/ or worsening existing ones with respect to risks to controlled waters at the construction stage of the Proposed Development. - 12.5.14 The prevention of pollution of surface water and/ or groundwater will comply with the requirements set out by the Environment Agency within guidelines published at www.gov.uk/guidance/pollution-prevention-for-businesses.